Child Protection Policy

 -

 The University recognises that child protection and welfare considerations permeate all aspects of university life and therefore must be reflected (where applicable) in its policies, procedures, practices and activities.
-In adhering to the following key principles of best practice in child protection and welfare, all university members will:
+In adhering to the following key principles of best practice in child protection and welfare, all Members will:

 -